Last Updated on May 8, 2023 by Tim Wells

 Did you know that Hisense is the fifth-largest TV manufacturer in the world?

-Even though Hisense is a relatively new brand to the United States, they make TV’s for a few brands you’re probably familiar with.
+Even though Hisense is a relatively new brand in the United States, they make TV’s for a few brands you’re probably familiar with.

 In this article, I’ll cover where Hisense TVs are made, who makes their components, and some other TVs they own.